Veeresh-S-K/Tria-Contact-List/README.md

-# 📇 Contact List App
+# Contact List App for Tria's assignment

 A modern contact manager built using **React + Vite**, styled with **TailwindCSS** and **Material UI (MUI)**.